andis-sprinkis/linux-install/README.md

    ```bash
    systemctl --user enable --now pipewire.socket pipewire-pulse.socket wireplumber.service
    ```
-1. Enable non-root users to be able ot use `allow_other` mount option in FUSE.
+1. Enable non-root users to be able to use `allow_other` mount option with FUSE.
    In file `/etc/fuse.conf` add or uncomment line
    ```
    user_allow_other